The car and city of the future

 You're in good company

 Coventry and Warwickshire is home to the global headquarters of Jaguar Land Rover and luxury car maker Aston Martin Lagonda.
-The area is also home to R&D centres for a number of OEM car makers including Changan, Bentley, Ashok Leyland, GKN and Denso.
+The area is also home to research and development centres for a number of OEM car makers including Changan, Bentley, Ashok Leyland, GKN and Denso.

-Together with expertise in R&D, powertrain, prototyping, software and manufacture, the area hosts a number of OEMs involved in the connected vehicle supply chain.
+Together with expertise in research and development, powertrain, prototyping, software and manufacture, the area hosts a number of OEMs involved in the connected vehicle supply chain.
 Horiba-MIRA is a global leader in the development and deployment of CAV technology from its base at Nuneaton, Warwickshire.
 The site has 98km of road that includes a range of highway layouts to simulate real-world scenarios.

-Other companies with a local presence and active in CAV include Bosch, Telent, Network Rail, Ricardo and Siemens and Volvo.
+Other companies with a local presence and that are active in CAV include Bosch, Telent, Network Rail, Ricardo and Siemens and Volvo.